 Thermal & Energy Efficiency

-Changes to the National Construction Code are set to make a minimum Nationwide House Energy Rating Scheme (NatHERS) efficiency rating of 7-stars compulsory in all new home builds in 2022.
+Changes to the National Construction Code will make minimum Nationwide House Energy Rating Scheme (NatHERS) efficiency rating of 7-stars compulsory in all new home builds from October 2023.
 Additionally, you will have to observe minimum U-value and Solar Heat Gain coefficient

-The wind load on a building will likely be the most significant force that any building will be subjected to, and windows and doors need to be able to withstand these forces safely.
-Even the location of a window and door within may change the wind load that it is subjected to, and the strength requirements it must meet.
+The wind load on a building will likely be the most significant force that any building will endure, and windows and doors need to withstand these forces safely.
+Even the location of a window and door within may change the wind the house is subjected to, and the strength requirements it must meet.